Cats-United/Cats-Site/README.md

 # CatsUnited Software Site
 This is a site written by me (and others if neccesary) to host a site for my projects.
+Note that some major changes might happen to the site in the next few weeks.
 Link - http://catsunited.gwiddle.co.uk
 ## 1. Status:
 Frontend: 60%